Illumina/manta/src/markdown/mantaUserGuide.md

 `${MANTA_INSTALL_PATH}/bin/configManta.py` .
 Running this script with
 no arguments will display all standard configuration options to specify input BAM files, the reference sequence and the output run folder.
 Note that all input BAM files and reference sequence must contain the same chromosome names in the same order.
+In addition all input BAM files and reference sequences must be indexed with `samtools` (or a utility which creates an equivilent index file).
 Manta's default settings assume a whole genome DNA-Seq analysis, but there are configuration options for exome/targeted sequencing analysis in addition to RNA-Seq.